Management of Cognitive Problems

 Symptomatic treatment is at present limited to one medication, the drug Aricept (donepezil), which is FDA approved for the treatment of Alzheimer’s disease.
 Aricept has been found to provide a modest benefit in some patients with MS-related memory problems.

-Disease-modifying treatments, including interferon beta drugs (Avonex, Betaseron, Extavia, and Rebif), and Copaxone (glatiramer acetate) , Tysabri (natalizumab), Gilenya (fingolimod), and Aubagio (teriflunomide), are effective both in decreasing the number and severity of exacerbations and reducing the number of CNS lesions (as confirmed by results of magnetic resonance imaging or MRI).
+Disease-modifying treatments, including interferon beta drugs (Avonex, Betaseron, Extavia, and Rebif), and Copaxone (glatiramer acetate) , Tysabri (natalizumab), Gilenya (fingolimod), and Aubagio (teriflunomide), are effective both in decreasing the number and severity of exacerbations and slow the accumulation of CNS lesions (as confirmed by results of magnetic resonance imaging or MRI).

 Evidence shows that the higher number of lesions (lesion load) in the brain, the higher the risk a person faces for developing cognitive dysfunction.
 Therefore, it makes sense to start a disease-modifying treatment, as early as possible after diagnosis of MS, to help lower the risk for developing cognitive problems and to help keep existing problems from progressing.